salmaanrashiq/JobberChemicalForm/Readme.md

 ## Additions

+These are some additions I would make tot
 - Implement custom form templates that are user friendly to manipulate
 - Allow users to generate any use-disclosure forms that are necessary for the controlled chemicals they're using.
 - Add a backend that stores the form templates and form data